Jay-esp/stm32h743zi2_nt35510_lvgl_demo/README.md

 # stm32h743zi2_nt35510_lvgl_demo
 Demo code for lvgl V8 on arduino IDE, stm32h743zi2 nucleo board at 480Mhz, 3.97" display nt35510
-This is based on the example code from the lcd wiki, it is not perfect but works for me.
+This is based on the example code from the lcd wiki.
+18/1/2023 Fixed a bug in the display flush routine.

 Connections to fmc display